 Secured promissory notes indicate that the lender will receive a previously agreed upon asset or property as collateral for the note if the borrower defaults.
 See our Secured Notes page for more information.

 - Typically have higher interest rates and/or monthly payments than secured notes

 Common risks when investing in unsecured promissory notes

 - There’s always the danger of default, and in this structure, there is no way to recoup your losses without legal action

 - Selling these types of notes is more difficult than secured notes as buyers are harder to find and selling requires a greater discount

-There are certain IRS rules to keep in mind when considering investing in unsecured promissory notes.
+The Internal Revenue Service (IRS) has certain rules to keep in mind when considering an investment in unsecured promissory notes.